Black Friday 2025: Paid Media, CRO & AI Trends Every Marketer Needs to Know

 Daily Search and Engagement Trends on Shopify

 Start with daily search and collection engagement charts available through your Shopify reports and analytics integrations.
-You’ll see something like these:
+You’ll see something like this:

 If you notice an upward or downward trend, you should check the following 5 factors: